guilfer-dev/easypi-ssh/README.md

  **Alternatively you can generate a executable file with PyInstaller (recommended)**
 - After installing requirements.txt execute the command `pyinstaller --onefile  main.py`

-**With you need to configure your Pi as an access point I highly recomend checking out my friend's repository** [raspap](https://github.com/davifcs/raspap)
+**If you need to configure your Pi as an access point I highly recomend checking out my friend's repository** [raspap](https://github.com/davifcs/raspap)